contributte/console-extra/README.md

 | dev         | `^0.5`   | `master` | `>= 7.1` |
 | stable      | `^0.4`   | `master` | `>= 7.1` |
 | stable      | `^0.1`   | `master` | `>= 5.6` |

-## Looking for more?

-Overview of our packages, examples, release notes, contacts at the developers and more could be found on the website [contributte.org](https://contributte.org).

 ## Maintainers